QubesOS/qubes-doc/user/templates/minimal-templates.md

   idle.
 - `qubes-mgmt-salt-vm-connector`: If you want to use salt management on the template and qubes.
+- `mesa-dri-drivers`: If you want to run applications (e.g. videogames) that require OpenGL or Vulkan API without attaching a real video card to the qube.

 You may also wish to consider additional packages from the `qubes-core-agent` suite.